JMartinHorizons/Digital-Writing-Folio/exercises.md

 > See above
 - Is the remix successful (why or why not)?
 > In some ways I like this remix more than the original, the words tend to work together better, and there is a more lyrical sense to the stanzas.
 The directness of the address (having pronouns) adds a more conversational or dialogue sense to the piece.
 Similarly, the new themes and content tends to make for a more colourful, energetic poem.
 I think this remix succeds in using the constrains of the original poem with a fresh source of words and themes.
 It's like a generator for endless lyrics that looks back on the lyrics themselves

+# *Week 5*
+- How is hypertext fiction different from traditional fiction?
+> I think the way hypertext fiction requires interaction makes it characterised by individual, personal experiences of each text.
+It also makes it far more difficult to 'complete' a work, like one can say after reading every page of a novel.
+- How is it different from games?
+> In hypertext fiction, there is far less need to offer an experience which is entertaining, though some games also challange this.
+- How do you plan fiction?
+> I tend to organise my fictions around a series of events.
+I find it conducive to the writing and completion of a work, and it generally helps me conceptualise the ideas and themes I want to write about.
+It also helps get me out of over-visualising or over-explaining when I now there is a point of the story I need to reach.
+- How could you plan hypertext fiction?
+Planning using an initial line of causation, which you then randomise or shuffle is one approach.
+I think there has to be a fairly deep consideration of what your hypertext 'type' is.
+That is to say, what is the nature of the link, is critical, narrative, informational, etc?